 A central counterparty should inform the Reserve Bank in a timely manner of any events or changes to its operations or circumstances that may materially impact its management of risks or ability to continue operations.
 A central counterparty should also regularly provide information to the Reserve Bank regarding its financial position and risk controls on a timely basis.

 Guidance

 The Corporations Act 2001 and the CCP Standards impose requirements for notification to the Reserve Bank in certain circumstances.
-This Standard imposes additional reporting requirements.
+This Standard sets out some of these requirements and imposes additional reporting requirements.